We understand your ‘ignorance’, we forgive you – Akufo-Addo replies Domelevo

 He suggested that the directive was made out of bad faith and was resultant of his work which was ‘embarrassing government’.

-A rejoinder from the presidency however seeks to deny same, attributing Mr. Domelevo’s response to ignorance of the laws related to the subject.
+A rejoinder from the presidency, however, seeks to deny same, attributing Mr. Domelevo’s response to the ignorance of the laws related to the subject.

 “The President has at all times acted based on sound legal principles, the rule of law and good governance practices and the good people of Ghana cannot be misled by your lack of understanding of the position of the law, for which you may be forgiven since you are not a lawyer."